cicadaenjoyer/aag5734.github.io/cicada.md

 ![Cicada Image](/assets/images/coolcicada.jpg "Cicada Image")

 This site makes use of React and NodeJS to support the front and back end respectively.
-Once finished, this site will allow users to create an account, publish threads, and comment on threads.
+Once finished, this site will allow users to create an account, publish, and comment on threads.

 [Github Repo](https://github.com/aag5734/CicadaCove)